For the safety of our UL Lafayette community, Dupré Library

 EEBO and EMB, alongside any other databases that your institution has access to, are selected via the Change Databases menu in the ProQuest Platform’s main navigation, which appears on every page.

-* The above information was taken directly from the ProQuest Guide -- Early English Books Online (EEBO) on the ProQuest Platform
+* This information was taken directly from the ProQuest Guide -- Early English Books Online (EEBO) on the ProQuest Platform

 All databases can be accessed through our website using your ULID and password.